 A focus on cosmetics and beauty products

-The app already formed partnerships with several foreign brands originating in the US, Japan and Korea to market them on the Chinese territory.
+The app already formed partnerships with several foreign brands originating in the US, Japan, and Korea to market them on Chinese territory.
 For more information about e-commerce in China, click here.

 Need help with Little Red Book Marketing in China?

 GMA is an agency that specialized in digital marketing in China.
 Our team offers a complete range of services for e-commerce entrepreneurs from consulting to operations.

 We have developed several successful e-commerce projects because we know how to effectively promote your e-commerce business in China by using the latest digital tools, including Little red book.

 Success in the nowadays Chinese market is linked to your visibility and reputation online.